Admittedly, there are benefits to having fewer possessions:

+So yes, there is a lot to be said for having only a few possessions.
+But it’s not a key to core happiness.
 Possessions don’t have to trap us.
-And purposely not having items we enjoy seems pointless – it has taken our species thousands of years to come to the point where we have enough time, resources and know-how to have real fun.
+And, purposely not having items we enjoy seems pointless; it has taken our species thousands of years to come to the point where we have enough time, resources and know-how to have real fun.
 That’s a good thing.

 Q. ‘Isn’t it important to be free from desire?’

-‘If I am attached to my possessions how do I let them go?’
+‘How do I let them go?’

 ‘The real purpose of the marketing industry, and consumer culture generally, is not to make us happy, but to make us feel unhappy, because by creating in us a feeling of dissatisfaction we will go out and buy the flat screen TV, the new car or whatever it takes.
 So we have the odd paradox in our modern consumer society: we pursue happiness only by being made unhappy.’